Glycemic Index of Butter - high fat

 What is the glycemic index of Butter - high fat?

-Butter - high fat has a glycemic index (GI) of 14, which is classified as low GI.
-As a low GI food, Butter - high fat provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Butter - high fat has a glycemic index of 14, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Butter - high fat?